weaveworks/weave-gitops-private/docs/adrs/0026-weave-gitops-runtime-ui.md

 **Scenario A: EE has weave gitops runtime**

-Given EE uses runtime api endpoints directly, importing OSS branch would make the logic available to WGE.
+Given EE uses runtime API endpoints directly, importing an OSS branch would make the logic available to WGE.

 The following branch has the spike changes https://github.com/weaveworks/weave-gitops-enterprise/tree/wge-3600-gitops-runtime